Ollyverse/.github/readme.md

-# OllyVerse
+# Ollyverse

-OllyVerse is a visionary tech team crafting sleek, scalable software for the modern era.
+Ollyverse is a visionary tech team crafting sleek, scalable software for the modern era.
 We blend design, code, and strategy to build digital experiences that connect, empower, and inspire.

 ## What We Do

-OllyVerse focuses on building practical, high-quality digital products with long-term value.
+Ollyverse focuses on building practical, high-quality digital products with long-term value.
 Our work spans across:

 - Web applications and platforms